chdsbd/kodiak/docs/docs/billing.md

 You can modify your subscription at any time.
 Any changes will be prorated.

-> For GitHub organizations you must have an "Owner" role to modify a subscription.

 1. Login to the Kodiak dashboard at https://app.kodiakhq.com
 2. Choose the account you wish to modify from the account switcher
 3. Select "Usage & Billing" from the sidebar
 4. Select "Modify Subscription" (See "Start Trial" or "Create Subscription" above if you do not see this option.)
-5. With the "Manage Subscription" modal you can add/remove seats, change your billing email or payment method, or cancel your subscription.
+5. With the "Manage Subscription" modal you can add/remove seats, change your payment method, or cancel your subscription.
    - To add/remove seats, change the seat count and then click "Update Plan for \$x.xx" (your payment method will be charged immediately).
-   - To change your billing email or payment method, click the "update" link next to the fields and you will be direct to Stripe to handle this update process.
+   - To change your payment method, click the "update" link below the Payment Method field and you will be redirected to Stripe to handle this update process.
    - To cancel your subscription click "Cancel Subscription" at the end of the modal and confirm the cancellation.

+## Modify Account Information

+> An active subscription is required to edit this information

+Your seats and payment method can be modified via the "Manage Subscription" modal as described above.

+To modify your billing email, company name, or postal address simply edit the forms on the "Usage & Billing" page.

+## Control Billing Permissions

+> An active subscription is required to edit this information

+When "Limit billing modifications to GitHub Organization Owners" is enabled, only users that are [GitHub Organization Owners](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/permission-levels-for-an-organization#permission-levels-for-an-organization) will be able to modifying your subscription or account information.

+This setting can be modified on the "Usage & Billing" page in the "Billing Permissions" form.

 ## Complimentary Access